 Numerous pictures represent the Doge to knees in front of the Virgin and the child Jesus.

-It unites Basilica saint Mark, the Bell tower with its bells and the Ducal palace where they elect the Doge who domiciles there.
+It unites Basilica Saint-Mark, the Bell tower with its bells and the Doge's Palace where they elect the Doge who domiciles there.

 Venice defended fiercely its economic interests and its political independence in the course of its history.